astroNils/YOLOv8-BeyondEarth/README.md

 # YOLOv8-BeyondEarth
-Tools and scripts to create YOLOv8 custom datasets, train the model and post-process the obtained results.
-Strong focus on the use of satellite imagery, and application on soild planetary bodies in our Solar system.
+YOLOv8-BeyondEarth is a repository that contains tools and scripts to create YOLOv8 custom datasets, train the model, and post-process the obtained results.
+There is a strong focus on the use of satellite imagery and the application of the YOLOv8 model on solid planetary bodies in our Solar system.

 ## To do

-- [ ] There is currently an issue with the non-maximum suppression from the lsnms github repository (https://github.com/remydubois/lsnms/issues/29).
-It does not filter the overlapping bounding boxes in the correct way.
-I have posted an issue on the repo.
-I need to follow-up if there is an answer.
 - [ ] Adapt `get_sliced_prediction` for use with Mask R-CNN.
-- [ ] The `postprocess_class_agnostic` flag is currently not working (so basically the NMS step is working only for cases where the predictions are made for one object class).
 - [ ] Use of batches for prediction could speed up the prediction.

 ## Installation